UK Tax Strategy

 Despite following the above principles it is inevitable, in such a fast changing international environment, that there will be instances where there is a degree of uncertainty and hence tax risk in relation to transactions or activity.

-As mentioned above, tax advice will be sought from external advisors in relation to material uncertain transactions or where the tax department does not have the level of expertise required in a particular area.
-Any tax opinions received are an aid to, not a replacement for, professional judgement to be exercised by the tax group.
-Where appropriate best practice solutions will be sought or such issue may be discussed with the tax authorities as the best way to avoid costly disputes is to reach a consensus on issues in advance.
+Tax advice will be sought from external advisors in relation to material uncertain transactions or where the tax department does not have the level of expertise required in a particular area.
+Any tax opinions received are an aid to, not a replacement for, professional judgement to be exercised by the team.
+Where appropriate, best practice solutions will be sought or such issue may be discussed with the tax authorities, as the best way to avoid costly disputes is to reach a consensus on issues in advance.
 Filing positions not supported by a strong technical position are not adopted.

-The group aims to foster an open and constructive relationship with HMRC.
+The UK Group aims to foster an open and constructive relationship with HMRC.
 We engage in regular communication in advance of commercial transactions, or soon thereafter, where there are areas of material uncertainty as to the correct tax treatment.
-We have engaged with HMRC’s Large Business Risk Rating Programme, assessing the risk of material misstatement of our UK tax liabilities, and have continually received a low risk rating.
+We have engaged with HMRC’s Large Business Risk Rating Programme, assessing the risk of material misstatement of our UK tax liabilities, and have continually received either a low or moderate risk rating commensurate to the complexity of our business operations.